omerrr-rr/ISC2-CC-Exam-Guide/README.md

 # ISC2-CC-Exam-Guide

-# PASSED ISC2 CC: Here’s Exactly How I Studied + What I Wish I Knew Earlier
+# Here’s Exactly How I Studied + What I Wish I Knew Earlier

 I finally sat for the ISC2 Certified in Cybersecurity exam and passed, and I wanted to share my experience for anyone preparing right now.
 For context: I’m not some seasoned IT professional, I’m just someone who wanted to break into cybersecurity with very basic prior knowledge.
 This exam is absolutely doable in **2–3 weeks**, but only if you study the right things and understand how this test workss.